strath-sdr/dsp_notebooks/README.md

 pip3 install git+https://github.com/strath-sdr/dsp_notebooks
 ```

-Once installation has complete you will find the DSP notebooks in the Jupyter workspace directory.
+Once installation has complete you will find the DSP notebooks in the Jupyter workspace directory 'rfsoc-studio/dsp-notebooks'.
 The folder will be named 'dsp-notebooks'.